maryanneogakwu/6110_assignment_01/README.md

 <img width="1857" height="894" alt="snp identified" src="https://github.com/user-attachments/assets/60e65d1f-dfcd-4660-b85e-a6eeba5c8ab8" />

 **Figure 1:** **IGV Visualisation of a prominent SNP present in the reads**.
 There are significatly marked SNPS at position NC_003197.2:103,018. with a base quality of QV 50.
 This shows that the reads have an insertion of G in the place of T. The G in the reads differ from the reference sequence in greater than 20 percent (20%) the quality weigthed reads.
-99% of the reads have guanine as an insertion, with a total count of 179 Guanine insertions.
+99% of the reads have Guanine as an insertion, with a total count of 179 Guanine insertions.

 <img width="1854" height="890" alt="real fake" src="https://github.com/user-attachments/assets/4c4b4223-43d1-4ca2-9fca-56fda24f3c10" />